Lifting statistical structures: Lifts of statistical manifolds

-Note that the complete $r$-lifts of a statistical manifold are independent on the choice of description: in terms of the $(0,3)$ tensor or in terms of the connection and its dual.
+is symmetric. \end{proof} Note that the complete $r$-lifts of a statistical manifold are independent on the choice of description: in terms of the $(0,3)$ tensor, or in terms of the connection and its dual.
 Actually, $\left(\nabla^\za\right)^c=(\nabla^c)^\za$.
 Indeed, if

 then \beas &g^c\left(\left(\nabla^\za\right)^c_{X^{(\zl)}}Y^{(\zm)},Z^{(\zn)} \right)= g^c\left(\left(\nabla_XY\right)^{(\zl+\zm-r)},Z^{(\zn)}\right)=\big[g\left(\nabla_XY,Z\right)\big]^{(\zl+\zm+\zn-2r)}\\ &=\big[g\left(\nabla^g_XY,Z\right)-\frac{\za}{2}T(X,Y,Z)\big]^{(\zl+\zm+\zn-2r)}= g^c\left(\left(\nabla^g\right)^c_{X^{(\zl)}}Y^{(\zm)},Z^{(\zn)}\right)-T^c\left(X^{(\zl)},Y^{(\zm)},Z^{(\zn)}\right)\\ &=g^c\left((\nabla^c)^g_{X^{(\zl)}}Y^{(\zm)},Z^{(\zn)}\right)-T^c\left(X^{(\zl)},Y^{(\zm)},Z^{(\zn)}\right) =g^c\left((\nabla^c)^\za_{X^{(\zl)}}Y^{(\zm)},Z^{(\zn)} \right)\,. \eeas \begin{example} The tangent lift of the Fisher-Rao metric is (cf. (\ref{g-lift}))